-The Hedge Bindweed or Morning Glory - An Invasive Plant
+The Hedge Bindweed or Morning Glory: An Invasive Plant

-A Beautiful but Invasive Vine
+A Beautiful and Invasive Vine

 The hedge bindweed is an annoying vine that most people hate to see in their gardens.
 The stem grows rapidly and twines around other plants as it elongates.
 It eventually forms dense, leafy tangles that are difficult to remove and can interfere with the growth of the encircled plants.

 The young hedge bindweed grows horizontally at first, its stem winding around other objects that it encounters.
 These objects may be plants or inanimate objects.
 If the bindweed encounters a vertical support it becomes a climbing plant and spirals around the support as it climbs.
 Bindweed “binds” objects as it encircles them, giving the plant its traditional name.

 I live in British Columbia, where hedge bindweed is an introduced plant.
 It's invasive and a nuisance, but it does have one attractive quality.
 In the summer it produces large, trumpet shaped flowers which are white in colour and very beautiful.
 These flowers open in the morning and close in the evening and in dim light, giving the bindweed its alternate name of morning glory.
 (Some cultivated relatives of the hedge bindweed have this name as well.)
 Other lovely names for this plant include heavenly trumpets, bugle vine, and bellbind.
 All of the photos of the plant in this article were taken by me.

 The morning glories or bindweeds belong to the Convolvulaceae family of plants, which contains many different species.
 All of them have the trumpet or funnel shaped flower of the hedge bindweed, but the flowers of some species are brightly coloured instead of white.
 Some of these are popular garden plants.
 Most of the plants in the family—although not all of them—have winding stems.
 The name of the family comes from the Latin word "convolvere", which means "to wind".